Hijack the Seas: Tsunami

 “So, when are you gonna do it?” he asked.

 I ate soup to give myself a second because I knew damned well what he meant.
 And why he was in such a good mood.
 Alphonse thought the battle was over and our victory was on the horizon line.
-Because that was how it was supposed to work, why we’d fought so hard to get here, and why my head was buzzing every time I thought about what lay ahead.
+Because that was how it was supposed to work, why we’d fought so hard to get here, and why my head buzzed every time I thought about what lay ahead.

 “Do what?”
 Enid asked.

 “You know, that thing she does.”
 He waved a hand; I guessed to indicate a spatial shift.
-“And flip out of here to go see Rhea, her heir, and . . .”
+“And flip out of here to go see Rhea, her heir, and then . . .”

 He trailed off, his sunny smile still in place but his eyes going dark.
 Because I was still hunched over my bowl, eating soup as noncommittally as possible, and he wasn’t stupid.
 He knew me.